 Monsoons will inevitably bring in dirt and muck.
 The first step to prevent this is to put a high-absorbent mat outside your front door.
 We suggest you choose jute or bamboo mats in fun letters but in shades that can conceal dirt to an extent.
 That way you need not replace them every other day too.
 Keep in mind that a doormat is the first step towards a muck-free home in the rainy season.

 We may all love the smell of mud after a fresh spell of rain, but water brings with it dampness that often builds a musty smell in the air.
 The best way to fight this is with some warm fragrant aroma oil.
 You will find essential oil diffusers in every other home now.
 Lavender oil, eucalyptus, lemongrass and tea tree are among the most popular essential oils available in the market.
 You can even make your own scent!
-Throw in a sliced orange with some cinnamon and clove sticks to a pot of water and get it to a boil.
+Throw in a sliced orange with some cinnamon and clove sticks in a pot of water and get it to a boil.
 Bring it to simmer, and it’s ready to use.
 Pour the solution in a big glass container or mason jar and leave it in the corner of a room.
-You can reheat and use it again for atleast 3 times.
+You can reheat and use it again for atleast three times.
 Remember to keep the jar refrigerated when not in use.
 The inviting and romantic fragrance is sure to make your guests return sooner than you expect!